 If you’ve ever found yourself sitting on a park bench while your children are playing, you might have noticed what people are wearing…

 While adults are mostly wearing shades of grey, black and navy blue, and the elderly are donning shades of brown, pastel and beige, children are dressed from top to toe in bright colours.
-Clashing patterns and garish prints are the norm for little ones, and it seems that the older we get, the less adventurous we become with our clothing.
+Clashing patterns and garish prints are the norm for little ones, and it seems that the older we get, the less adventurous we become with our clothing and flower girl dresses.

 But why does this happen?
 Is there a reason that children dress in bright colours?
 Well, there’s not a concrete scientific reason behind it, but there are a few things that point towards why it might be the case…